toreaurstadboss/HttpClientUsingPolly/Readme.md

 ## What is this demo?
 This Asp.net core repo contains code to get started with Polly v9.
 The solution uses .NET 8 as target framework.
+Simmy is used to inject faults and instability using Simmy, a library to use with Polly to inject 'chaos engine' and therefore test out stability / resilience of services in Asp.net Core in this demo.

 ### What is possible with the demo ?